Bachelor of Business Information Systems (BBIS)

 The Bachelor of Business Information Systems was developed after an extensive research and consultation period to better understand the needs of business and industry and ensure that graduates will be well equipped to meet those needs.
-As part of the process the College held dialogue with a wide variety of individuals and business leaders, leading academics and professional bodies.
-The aim was to understand what skills, knowledge and capabilities are needed in the current business context, and those which will be essential in the emerging global economy in an era of transnational mobility.
+As part of the process, the College held a dialogue with a wide variety of individuals and business leaders, leading academics and professional bodies.
+The aim was to understand what skills, knowledge, and capabilities are needed in the current business context and those which will be essential in the emerging global economy in an era of transnational mobility.

 As a graduate of this program you will gain: